ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 Specify pages in a JSON configuration.
 Load the JSON configuration from a remote URL with the `src` attribute, or inline it within a `<script>` child element of `<amp-next-page>`.
 You may specify both a remote URL and inline a JSON object for a quicker suggestion loading speed.

 Documents append to the end of the current document as a child of the `<amp-next-page>` element.
 To prevent shifting page content down, this component must be the last child of the document `<body>`.
-If needed, any footer content should be embedded inside the `<amp-next-page>` tag and will be displayed once no more article suggestions are available.
+If needed, any footer content should be embedded inside the `<amp-next-page>` tag (by adding a container that has the `footer` attribute) and will be displayed once no more article suggestions are available.

 The code sample below shows an example configuration for one article, which is the same format used by both the inline and remote configurations